-Solon -- As the family of Deborah Pearl, 53, of Twinsburg, prepare for a funeral, details are starting to unfold from the Aug.
-27 traffic crash and subsequent shooting that took Ms. Pearl's life Aug.
-27.
+Solon -- As the family of Deborah Pearl, 53, of Twinsburg, prepared for a Sept.
+10 funeral, details became known from the Aug.
+27 traffic crash and subsequent shooting that took her life.

-First responders to scene say Matthew Ryan Desha, 29, of North Ridgeville, "appeared to be wildly delusional and erratic," according to Solon police.
+First responders to the scene say Matthew Ryan Desha, 29, of North Ridgeville, indicted by a Cuyahoga County grand jury Sept.
+9 on one count of aggravated murder in the shooting, "appeared to be wildly delusional and erratic," according to Solon police.

-An affidavit for a search warrant, signed Aug.
+The affidavit for the search warrant, signed Aug.
 27 by Solon Police Det.
 Kristi Harvey, details eyewitness accounts of what happened at the intersection of Richmond and Solon roads that morning just after 7 a.m.

 Ms. Pearl was headed north on Richmond Road, driving to her job at South East Harley Davidson's Harley Diner in Bedford Heights.